What Is the Texas “Second Look” Bill?

 You will need strong and experienced criminal defense to avoid a criminal record and penalties.
 A capital felony conviction can result in life in prison, or even the death penalty.
 A first-degree felony can result in five to 99 years in prison.
 Additionally, you will be required to pay thousands of dollars in fines.

 The Second Look Bill can give the youth offenders of Texas a second chance.
-If you have questions about parole or probation regarding your or your loved one’s case, talk to the criminal defense attorneys at the Mary Beth Harrell Law Firm today.
+If you have questions about parole or probation regarding your or your loved one’s case, talk to the criminal defense attorneys at the Mary Beth Harrell Criminal Defense and DWI Lawyers today.
 To set up a consultation, call us today at 254-680-4655 or visit our contact page.
 We proudly serve clients from our offices in Killeen and Copperas Cove.